asumo-1xts/asumo-1xts.github.io/docs/posts/12-commentPut.md

 It has been verified on Windows 11 and Debian 13.
 However, on a Mac, the `/` key does not seem to work well.
 You can change the key binding to resolve this issue.
 As I don't use a Mac for coding, [this issue]((https://github.com/asumo-1xts/vscode-commentput/issues/4)) is currently marked as `wontfix`.

-I’m very fond of this extension, but I wonder if other VSCode users have the same need...
+I’m very fond of this extension, but I wonder if other VScode users have the same need...